swanyriver/Imposter--Java-SRC-only/README.md

 closer than the desired minimum lenght.

-A couple of the methods in the Eyeball class were taken from contributers on Stack OverFlow, I have taken an effort to deliniate this in the Code.
+A piece of code for finding the intersection of 2 lines in the EyeSet class was taken from a contributer on Stack OverFlow I have taken an effort to deliniate this in the Code.
 Other than that this is all original code, writen over the course of 6 months or so, off an on.